-The Taxpayer argued that he suffered many hardships during the years 2019 to 2021.
+The Taxpayer argued that he was asking for some consideration because of Covid195 and the many automatic extensions given for tax filings due to Covid19.
 In terms of an equitable/fairness argument, equitable principles are not applicable to administrative proceedings.
-See Nickerson v.
+Nickerson v.
 Reitsma, 853 A.2d 1202 (R.I.
 2004) (Supreme Court vacated a Superior Court order that vacated an agency sanction on equitable grounds).
-Despite the Taxpayer's trying circumstances, the statute does not provide for a hardship exemption.
-Rather the statute allows for a two (2) year period from the date the taxes were due to request a refund.
+The statute does not provide for exemptions.
+Rather the statute allows for a two (2) year period from the date the taxes were due to request a refund (and his taxes were due more than a year prior to the start of the Covid19 pandemic).
 The Taxpayer filed his return after that two (2) year period.